How to Eat Well in a Processed Food World (Without Overthinking It)

 Hi friends!

-I've done my time in the wellness industrial complex and have spent thousands of dollars, countless hours, and way too much mental energy trying to "fix" myself.
+I’ve done my time in the wellness world, spent the money, followed the rules, and still ended up overthinking every bite.
 The irony?
 I learned more from what didn't work than what did.
 No juice cleanses, no body-shaming disguised as motivation, no programs that require you to live like a fitness influencer.
 Just ways to feel good that work with your actual life… wine and Netflix included.

 If you're trying to make better food choices, especially with all the noise out there, just know this: the food industry is betting on you to give up.
 And honestly?
 I don’t blame anyone who does.